shehari007/wiki-web-scrapping-node-js/README.md

 ```bash
 node index.js
 ```
-Script will start & open a windows to load page automatically and closes all scrapped data will output in console log in terminal, Happy Hacking!
+Script will start & open a windows to load page automatically and closes all scrapped data will output in console log in terminal, Happy scraping!

 ## License